RoboCup-RSVRL/RoboCup2022RVRL_Demo/README.md

 <img src=https://staff.fnwi.uva.nl/a.visser/research/roboresc/2022/RoboCup2022depth.png width=300>

 You can now drive the robot1 around with this view from terminal 1.
 First reduce the speed with command 'z', and start with moving to the front right with 'o'.
 Don't forget to stop before you hit the wall with 'k'.

+You see that it is not easy to drive around on the image_view alone.
+To explore a larger area you need a map.
+A map can be generated with a Simultaneous Localization and Mapping algorithm (SLAM).

 ## SLAM Demo
 1. In this demo, we use the cartographer package for SLAM demo.
 After driving the robots, then create the SLAM node for each robots using the following command:
 ```